Pedestrian Accident Lawyer in Chicago

 The negligent driver’s insurance company will always attempt to shift blame to the plaintiff to get their client off the hook.
 They’ll try to prove the pedestrian jaywalked; crossed outside the crosswalk or was drunk, among other defenses.

 The Illinois statute of limitations (or the deadline for a lawsuit to be initiated after the accident) stipulates that a personal injury lawsuit must be filed within two years of the accident.
+Since time is of the essence, it’s important to contact a Chicago pedestrian accident attorney right away if you’ve been injured this way.

 In Illinois, a person killed by a person at fault such as a negligent driver can recover damages in a civil action for personal injury or wrongful death.